shopbigdaddydeals/shopbigdaddydeals.github.io/README.md

 - Products: premium curated product data, quick view modal, wishlist, and animated add-to-cart.
 - Cart & Wishlist persisted in `localStorage`.

+Note: The cart now persists product options (size/color) using composite keys in localStorage.
+The product page uses a fly-to-cart animation when GSAP is available.

 Notes about included extras
 - `assets/videos/hero-loop.mp4` is referenced by the hero; provide a short looped MP4 for best experience.
 The site gracefully hides the video if not present.
 - For production, replace JS-based modals and client-side cart with secure server-backed endpoints and payment providers.